raspberrypilearning/single-buzzer-pin/en/step_1.md

-To set the pins for a buzzer, enter the following code:
+Import Speaker from the picozero library then set the pins for a buzzer, use the following code:

 --- code ---
 ---